Board of Elections

 Friday, 11/13/2026 (11 a.m.)Local County Canvass

-We are finalizing our training information for the March 3, 2026 Primary Elections.
-A training schedule has been mailed to all poll workers.
-If you are a poll worker for Guilford County and would like to review general training information, please send an email to guilfordelections@guilfordcountync.gov and request training information.
+If you are a poll worker for Guilford County and would like to review general training information, send an email to guilfordelections@guilfordcountync.gov and request training information.
 Include your full name, address, and polling location/early voting site where you are working.
-(If you are poll worker and unsure of your precinct/polling location, see links below* for a list of all locations.)
+(If you are a poll worker and unsure of your precinct/polling location, see links below* for a list of all locations.)

-If poll workers are unclear if they are working for an upcoming election date, please contact the precinct's Chief Judge or the Guilford County Elections office at 336-641-3836 or by sending an email to guilfordelections@guilfordcountync.gov.
+If poll workers are unclear whether they are scheduled to work for an upcoming election date, contact the voting precinct's Chief Judge.
+If contact information is not available, email our office at guilfordelections@guilfordcountync.gov.

-For more information on polling places, including if permanent or temporary location transfers for and election, visit our Polling Place Locations page.
+For more information on polling places, including permanent or temporary location transfers for an election, visit our Polling Place Locations page.

 Assigned District Information